jdcloudcom/en/documentation/Management/Tag/Pricing/Pricing.md

 # Product Pricing

-The user of JD Cloud can use the ”Tag Management” function for free.
-At present, tag management is in grayscale test state, and users can contact the Marketing Department or Customer Service to apply for the opening of grayscale test user for use.
+JD Cloud users can use "Tag Management" function free.
+At present, tag management is in the stage of Alpha, users can contact sales or customer service to enable it for use.